 Munich has hosted the world’s best-known Oktoberfest celebration almost every year since the early 1800s.
 The city’s beer festival is canceled in 2021 for the 26th time, but that doesn’t mean you can’t find other Oktoberfests still going on in the United States.
-Despite many large-scale celebrations being canceled due to COVID-19, several cities around the US are keeping the Oktoberfest tradition alive.
-Nothing is set in stone at a time when gatherings are restricted due to the ongoing pandemic, but as of right now, these are the Oktoberfest celebrations around the US you can attend this year.
+Despite many large-scale celebrations being canceled due to COVID-19, several cities around the US are keeping the tradition alive.
+Nothing is set in stone at a time when gatherings are restricted due to the ongoing pandemic, but as of right now, these are the best Oktoberfests in the US you can still attend this year.

 1. Wynwood’s Octoberfest in Miami